adamskiij99/BM-convex-hull/README.md

-# Convex hull of planar Brownian motion
+# Convex hull of planar and spacial Brownian motion
 Generates the convex hull of 2-dimensional Brownian motion with independent coordinates.
 Running `convex_hull_2d_bm.py` will generate a plot like the one below.

 ![2dbm](https://user-images.githubusercontent.com/62266775/194130927-c427067e-c265-461d-952d-2e0f1feeee0b.png)